casspuisset/OlympicGamesStarter/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Where to start
+## Organisation

-As you can see, an architecture has already been defined for the project.
-It is just a suggestion, you can choose to use your own.
-The predefined architecture includes (in addition to the default angular architecture) the following:

-- `components` folder: contains every reusable components
+The architecture of this app is defined as :

-- `pages` folder: contains components used for routing
+- `pages` folder: contains components for each routes : Dashboard (the landing and main page), Details (reusable component for each country) and NotFound (for redirection in case of inexisting url or path);
-- `core` folder: contains the business logic (`services` and `models` folders)
+- `core` folder: contains the business logic (`services` and `models` folders).

-I suggest you to start by understanding this starter code.
-Pay an extra attention to the `app-routing.module.ts` and the `olympic.service.ts`.

-Once mastered, you should continue by creating the typescript interfaces inside the `models` folder.
-As you can see I already created two files corresponding to the data included inside the `olympic.json`.
-With your interfaces, improve the code by replacing every `any` by the corresponding interface.

-You're now ready to implement the requested features.

-Good luck!
+The datas are, for now, provided by `olympic.json` file in an `assets` folder and restituted as Observables.

 ## Library

 This app use ngx-charts as a library.
-Please install it with `npm install @swimlane/ngx-charts --save`
+Please install it with `npm install @swimlane/ngx-charts --save`.
+Make sure to run this app with the lastest version of angular/cli to prevent any error of compatibily.

+## Presentation

+OlympicGamesStarter is an application that creates visual reprentation and graphics of datas about different countries during previous Olympic Games.
+The Dashboard contains global datas such as how many countries and games are represented and the relative quantity of medals for each country.

+The app provides a page for each country as well, with the number of medals gained at each edition or the quantity of athletes from this country.

+In case of error (such as the search of an unregistered country with the url), the router redirects the user to an error page where they can regain the dashboard.